Collegester/Collegester.github.io/README.md

 - **Authentication:** Secure access to Collegester through Firebase authentication.
 - **AI Assistant:** Integration of Algomo for an AI assistant, enhancing user experience.
 - **Centralized Platform:** All-encompassing data organization for universities and scholarships.
+- **Liking Universities and Colleges:** Collegester provides the ability to like your favorite educational institutions.
+- **Filteration and search systems:** The ability to find compatible universities easily.

 ## Getting Started